Not sure if The Häagen-Dazs Shoppe Company, Inc. is right for you?

 Potential Mitigations

-- It is important to discuss with current franchisees any changes they have observed in the system since the acquisition.
+- It is important to ask current franchisees if they have observed any significant changes in franchisor behavior or support since the current ownership structure was established.

 Non-Disclosure of Parent Company